maitreverge/webserv/README.md

 ## 🚀 SYNOPSIS

-The `webserv` project at 42 school challenges students to build a fully functional HTTP server in the C++ language.
+The `webserv` project challenges students to build a fully functional HTTP/1.1 server in the C++ language.

 This endeavor requires a profound understanding of network programming, socket management, and the HTTP protocol.
 Students are tasked with implementing a server capable of handling multiple simultaneous connections, serving static files, and managing dynamic content.